Trusted WordPress tutorials, when you need them most.

 This is where the ‘Unlink label’ field comes in.

-In this field, you can type in the text that your site will show to logged-in users who have already connected their social account to your website.
+In this field, you can type in the text that your site will show to logged-in users who have already connected their social accounts to your website.

-By clicking on this link, users will be able to break the connection between your WordPress website and their social media account.
+By clicking on this link, users can disconnect the connection between your WordPress website and their social media accounts.

 Creating a custom login button with code